stovepilot/udacity_nano/nosql_modelling/readme.md

 Run `python project_1b.py` _or_ open the jupyter-notebook and run that manually.

 ## Assoc files
-- The event_data folder contains the source data files.
+- The event_data folder contains the source data files (not uploaded to the repo).
 - The dev folder contains the ipynb used during development.
 - The image folder contains images used in the readme.